 2010 saw a return for me to training more in the martial aspects of the arts, so I started training in Escrima (Filipino martial arts), Pencak Silat (Indonesian martial arts) and Systema (Russian martial arts) and modern self defence systems.
 Training in these highly effective self defence systems, but from being older, maturer, more experienced and with a calmer mind, has led to my current persepctive on how I feel these arts could benefit all people, without being only for the highly dedicated few.

 Keeping up training in all of the above is hard work, but together they form what works for me and answer all the questions I have about physical self defence, personal development and training the mind.

 I’ve had the privilege to represent Great Britain in and the Chee Kim Thong lineage of Nan Shaolin Wuzuquan in China, be filmed for Chinese documentaries, interviewed for Chinese news programmes, travelled to train with masters in China, America, Malaysia, Europe and New Zealand.
 In 2017, I was awarded a 7th Dan Grade by the International Southern Shaolin Five Ancestors Association in China, in recognition of my years of dedication and practise of the art.

-I’ve been fortunate enough to have received years of transmissions and training in Taoist lineage energy arts, train regularly with legendary Russian masters and also to have travelled to New Zealand to learn from true Maori Warriors and Healers, who were generous enough to pass onto me teachings from their family and lineages to help benefit people on this side of the world.
+I’ve been fortunate enough to have received years of transmissions and training in Taoist lineage energy arts, train regularly with legendary Russian masters and also to have travelled to New Zealand to learn from true Maori Warriors and Healers, who were generous enough to share with me teachings from their families and lineages to help benefit people on this side of the world.